IRL2/nanover-server-py/README.md

     python -m pytest python-libraries

-## Running test servers
+## Running the examples

+`narupa.ase` provides a command line interface for running serialised OpenMM simulations.
+For example:

+    narupa-omm-ase python-libraries/narupa-ase/examples/nanotube.xml

+The `python-libraries/narupa-ase/examples/nanotube.xml` examples folder also contains several Jupyter notebooks that demonstrate visualisation and interaction from a notebook.

 `narupa.mdanalysis` provides a server for the trajectory service that infinitely loops over the frames of an example trajectory.
 To serve the frames on port 54321, run

     python .\python-libraries\narupa-mdanalysis\examples\example.py

-`narupa.ase` provides a server that runs a demo ase simulation.
-To serve the frames of that simulation on port 54321, run

-    python .\python-libraries\narupa-ase\src\narupa\ase\example\molecular_dynamics.py